-90 Days of Prayer – Day Twenty Five
+90 Days of Prayer – Day Twenty-Four

 “Seven times a day I praise you for your righteous laws.
 Great peace have those who love your law, and nothing can make them stumble”